 Dogs bite for any number of reasons.
 Even the most well-trained dog can react negatively to a situation and cause serious damage.
 Sadly, dog bite injuries can have severe consequences for the victim, including puncture wounds, lacerations, and even PTSD.
 These injuries can leave scars all over the face and body.

 If you’re suffering because someone else’s dog bit you, you deserve to be compensated.
-Our Tampa personal injury lawyers know how much your financial settlement means to your family.

 • Conduct a full investigation into the attack